devnull-cz/c-prog-lang/modules/arrays-and-pointers.md

 time, you can use array notation with pointers, and pointer notation with arrays, but **not always**.

-By definition, the value of a variable or an expression of an array type is the address of the first array element (an element zero).
+By definition, the value of an array identifier  or an expression of an array type is the address of the first array element (an element zero).

 ```C
 int *pa;